 High Impact Completers.
 Florida Administrative Rule 6A-5.0411, “Calculations of Student Learning Growth for Use in School Personnel Evaluations,” provides a definition for “highly effective,” a term that corresponds with high impact teachers.
 According to the rule, a highly effective rating is demonstrated by a value-added score of greater than zero, where all scores contained within the associated 95% confidence interval also lie above zero.
 A score of zero indicates that a teacher’s students scored no higher or lower, on average, than expected.
 (Source: Florida Department of State, Florida Administrative Code & Florida Administrative Register, “6A-5.0411”)

 Employer Satisfaction Survey.
 The College of Education’s Employer Satisfaction Survey is designed to collect information on the level of satisfaction of employers with program completers at the end of their first year of teaching.
 In particular, administrators in schools where FAMU COE program completers teach are asked to complete the survey to evaluate the competence and teaching effectiveness of the completers.

-The 2019 College of Education Employer Satisfaction Survey was sent to 23 employers for response.
+The 2019 College of Education Employer Satisfaction Survey was sent to 23 employers.
 The total number of respondents was 5.
 The response rate is 22%.

 Completer Persistence.
 The Florida Department of Education provides the employment information of completers' staying for the job after initial employment.
 FAMU COE completers have a 100% rate of staying on the job.